John F. Martin

 John is admitted to practice in all courts of California, in the U.S. Northern and Eastern District Courts of California, the U.S. Ninth Circuit Court of Appeals, and in the Supreme Court of the United States.

-When not in the office, John enjoys spending time with his Doberman and cats, and skiing with his family.
+Outside of work, John enjoys spending time with his Doberman and cats, and skiing with his family.

 Publications: Co-Author: Personal Injury Litigation Practice in California, National Business Institute, Inc. (1993); Premises Liability: Preparation & Trial of a Difficult Case in California, National Business Institute, Inc. (July 1997).